friflo/Friflo.Json.Fliox/README.md

 - **Ensuring a maximum depth** (`maxDepth`) of nested JSON objects and arrays.
 E.g. a JSON like `[[[...]]]`.
   The default `maxDepth` is set 100.
   A limit of 3000 (Windows 10) is possible without getting a stack overflow.
-  The reason for the limit is that both `JsonReader` & `JsonWriter` are using a recursive implementation.
+  The reason for the limit is that both `ObjectReader` & `ObjectWriter` are using a recursive implementation.
   The low level parser itself  can be used without any limit as it is an iterator used by `JsonParser.NextEvent()`.

-    - Reading JSON exceeding `maxDepth` with `JsonParser` or `JsonReader` will result in an JSON error.
+    - Reading JSON exceeding `maxDepth` with `JsonParser` or `ObjectReader` will result in an JSON error.
       This avoid application issues in case of a DDoS attack doing this intentionally.

-    - When writing JSON the `JsonSerializer` and `JsonWriter` ensures this constrain via a runtime exception to avoid accidentally raising this limit.
+    - When writing JSON the `JsonSerializer` and `ObjectWriter` ensures this constrain via a runtime exception to avoid accidentally raising this limit.

 - **No dependencies** to 3rd party libraries.
 The used .NET API namespaces are mentioned above.